Honors Fellows Program

 Students working on independent research projects will also meet as a group under the auspices of the Summer Program faculty advisor, engage in some social activities as a group, and present their research findings at a common forum at the end of the term.

 Students will receive 0.5 course credit (RSCH181), evaluated on a Credit/D/Fail basis, at the successful completion of the research period.
 This credit will count towards overall graduation credits but will not satisfy GEC or major requirements.
-This independent research project will provide for 75 hours of student work during Summer Session I (which translates to full days of research throughout the three weeks).
+This independent research project will provide for 75 hours of student work during the first summer session (which translates to full days of research throughout the four weeks).
 The recommendation for the distribution of these contact hours is as follows: a minimum 15 hours of direct faculty contact/supervision, 55 hours of independent research work, and five hours of group coordination by the Summer Program faculty advisor.

 RSCH 182: Independent Research Experience II (10-15 students)

-This award is given to selected students to engage in a ten-week research project where the research project start date is May 12 and the end date is July 17.
+This award is given to selected students to engage in a 10-week research project where the research project start date coincides with the start of the first summer session and the end date occurs 10 weeks later.
 Any changes to the start and end dates may only be requested after you have been selected as a Richter Scholar and must be agreed upon by the faculty mentor you have been matched with and by the faculty summer director of the Richter Program, Don Meyer.

 For RSCH 182 (Independent Research Experience II), long-term projects will start more slowly and develop over time.
 The longer research period is essential to the nature of the work conducted in these sustained research outcomes.
 Professorial mentoring is key and the student will work under the direction of a professor, sometimes alongside that professor.
 Yet these projects will also require more independent work than in RSCH181.